Andrew Wyeth: Christina Olson and the Olson Farm

 The Olson house has been preserved and renovated to match its appearance in Christina's World.
 It is open to the public as a part of the Farnsworth Art Museum.
 After being introduced to the Olsons by Betsy James, Wyeth built a friendship with the siblings and was soon allowed full roam of the farm and house where he did a number of works and studies of the Olson House and property.
-Wyeth created nearly 300 drawings, watercolors and tempera paintings at Olson's from 1937 to the late 1960s.
-Examples of such works are Olson House (1939) and Wind from the Sea (1947).

 Because of Wyeth's profile, the property was designated a National Historic Landmark in June 2011.

 Kuerner Farm

-In the early 1930s, Wyeth began painting Anna and Karl Kuerner, his neighbors in Chadds Ford.
-Like the Olsons, the Kuerners and their farm were one of Wyeth's most important subjects for nearly 50 years.
-As a teenager, Wyeth would walk the hills of the Kuerner Farm.
-Soon, he became close friends with Karl and Anna.
-Eventually, they invited Wyeth into their house.
-Inside, Wyeth documented the Kuerners, their home, and their life.

-Wyeth stated about the Kuerner Farm, "I didn't think it a picturesque place.
-It just excited me, purely abstractly and purely emotionally."